 With their chin firmly touching and their nose clear, their mouth is wide open and there will be much more of the darker skin visible above your baby's top lip than below their bottom lip.
 Your baby's cheeks will look full and rounded as they feed

 It takes time and patience for you and your baby to learn how to breastfeed.
-Some women take up to 6 weeks to fully establish breastfeeding.

 With the right help almost all mothers can breastfeed.
 Ask for help early.
-Your midwife, lactation consultant, La Leche League, Well Child Nurse, or Plunket Line will all help you if you need more support and information.
+Your midwife, lactation consultant, La Leche League, Well Child nurse, or PlunketLine will all help you if you need more support and information.

-This page last reviewed 06 June 2013.
+This page last reviewed 30 May 2022.

 Do you have any feedback for KidsHealth?